 JetBlue: JetBlue offers curbside check-in at two dozen U.S. airports, and charges $3 per bag checked curbside.
 Cash isn’t accepted for payment, but it’s fine for tipping.

-Southwest: Curbside check-in is available at four of the airports served by Southwest: Boston, Orlando, San Juan, and Tampa.
+Southwest: Curbside check-in is available at select airports.
 The airline says that “We do not charge a fee for this service, although gratuities are accepted.”

 United: Curbside check-in is available on United for no additional cost at airports with skycaps.